epistemehealth/about-source/content/policy/privacy-policy.md

 If you use the eLife LENS reader by clicking on the ‘XML’ link in articles, your browser will use mathjax.org to download JavaScript to display mathematical formulae.
 For more information, visit [mathjax.org](https://www.mathjax.org/).

-### Twilio/SendGrid
+### SocketLabs

-We use Twilio's SendGrid service to provide transactional email services.
+We use SocketLabs to provide transactional email services.
 These are the emails you receive when you create an account, reset your password or submit a paper.
 We do not use email open tracking or click tracking.
-However, information about or sent through these emails may be retained for a period of time in accordance with Twilio's [privacy statement](https://www.twilio.com/legal/privacy), [GDPR program](https://www.twilio.com/gdpr), and SendGrid [security policy](https://sendgrid.com/policies/security/).
+However, information about or sent through these emails may be retained for a period of time in accordance with the Socketlabs [privacy policy](https://www.socketlabs.com/legal/privacy/), [GDPR program](https://www.socketlabs.com/legal/gdpr/), and other [SocketLabs policies](https://www.socketlabs.com/legal/).

+### Protonmail

+If you send email to epistemehealth.com address, it will be received and processed by ProtonMail, a privacy-focussed encrypted email service by Proton Technologies AG.
+Read more in ProtonMail's [Privacy Policy](https://protonmail.com/privacy-policy).

 ## How We Use Your Information